SallaApp/webhook-actions-js/README.md

 require("dotenv").config();

 /*
-  A .env file should be automatically created in the root directory of your project when createing your project with @salla/SallaCLI. environment-specific variables on new lines in the form of NAME=VALUE.
+  A .env file should be automatically created in the root directory of your project when creating your project with @salla/SallaCLI. environment-specific variables on new lines in the form of NAME=VALUE.
 For example:
   SALLA_OAUTH_CLIENT_ID=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
   SALLA_OAUTH_CLIENT_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx